Report on East Coast prep school details decades of sexual misconduct

 No reports were received relating to current Choate students and no reports of sexual misconduct were substantiated regarding any current faculty members or staff, the report said.

+The report names the 12 former faculty members and details substantiated reports from male and female students.
+One faculty member reportedly assaulted a student repeatedly at the faculty member’s house in the mid-1990s.
+Another reported assault involving a different faculty member and two students happened during a school study abroad program in Costa Rica in 1999.

 The greatest number of reports concerned “incidents in the 1980s, with roughly half that number in the 1970s and 1990s, and with significantly smaller numbers in the 1960s and 2000s,” the report said.
-“We received a handful of reports of sexual misconduct in the 2010s.”
+A “handful of reports” were submitted about sexual misconduct in the 2010s.

 “Certain Choate graduates described themselves as having been flattered, at the time,” by the attention from adults, but “later recognized that the conduct had been abusive,” the report said.
 “They described Choate faculty and staff engaging in acts with them that included intimate kissing, intimate touching and sexual intercourse.”